-Interim’s housing, treatment and service programs are sited in 3 main Monterey County cities.
-Except for our main administrative office and the Pajaro Street Wellness Center, our locations are confidential to preserve the confidentiality of our clients.
+Interim’s housing, treatment and service programs are sited in Salinas, Monterey and Marina, California. to protect the confidentiality of our clients, our locations are confidential except for our main administrative office and the Pajaro Street Wellness Center, Annex Building.

 Housing/Treatment: 50 beds

 Housing/Treatment, 10 sites: 115 beds